For every $1 of Summit County money, an additional $12 is leveraged in federal, state and local investment.

 Rubber City Heritage Trail

-The proposed Rubber City Heritage Trail spans 6 miles through Akron, linking historic rubber companies between the city’s east and south ends via an abandoned railway which is largely owned by the City of Akron.
+The proposed Rubber City Heritage Trail spans 6 miles through Akron, linking historic rubber companies between the city’s east and south ends via an abandoned railway (Akron & Barberton Cluster Railroad) which is largely owned by the City of Akron.
 The trail will begin near the former Goodyear campus on Market Street in Middlebury, extend toward The University of Akron campus, and move southeast to connect with the Ohio & Erie Canal Towpath Trail in Kenmore.
-Weaving its way through several Akron neighborhoods, the Rubber City Heritage Trail is an exciting project which will offer Akron residents a unique, new way to commute around the city.
+The Rubber City Heritage Trail is an exciting project which will offer Akron residents a unique, new way to commute around the city, creating a safe, walkable, bikeable and accessible connection for residents to parks, grocery stores, libraries, churches, schools, and other amenities.